Whether you’ve been through five audits or 50, it never hurts to learn how to make the process easier for both you and your auditors.

 If you really want to go the extra mile, organize your documents into folders that correspond with the different stages in the audit process.

-Because part of the audit process involves getting to know your organization and industry, it helps auditors greatly to have a list of key events that happened last year.
+Because part of the audit process involves getting to know your organization and industry, it helps auditors greatly to have a list of key events of the last year.
 Before the on-site visit, take an hour to note any legal matters, new loans or leases, address changes, and other milestones to share with your auditor.

 Getting into the habit of sharing more information rather than less will help you create a smooth audit experience both now and in the future.